 There are six 18 million-litre diesel fuel tanks at the Diavik site, which provide fuel for mobile equipment, for diesel power generators, and for heating.

-The power plant building houses five Caterpillar 3616 diesel engines coupled to generators, each capable of producing 4.4 megawatts, and four Caterpillar 3512s, each capable of producing 1.25 megawatts.
-Three of the larger engines will run at any time with one held in reserve and one on maintenance.
-Waste heat is recovered and is used to heat plant site buildings, raising the total energy efficiency of the power system to over 80 percent.
+Power house 1 includes five Caterpillar 3616 diesel engines coupled to generators, each capable of producing 4.4 megawatts, and four Caterpillar 3512s, each capable of producing 1.25 megawatts.
+Power house 2 has four Caterpillar 3616s and two 3612s (3.3 megawatts each).
+Waste heat is recovered and is used to heat plant site buildings and water required in the process plant.

 The boiler plant houses three Cleaver Brooks firetube boilers, each rated at 7,000 kilowatts.
 The boilers are held in reserve, and when needed, supply additional heat.
 The boilers use a 60:40 glycol/water mix which is pumped through the system at a rate of 84 litres per second.
 The temperature of the glycol mix leaving the plant is 90 °C and it returns at 70 °C.

 The permanent accommodation complex was built in several stages.
 The dormitory units were prefabricated in Alberta in a training program under a northern Aboriginal joint venture.
 A total of 156 modules were constructed and trucked to site, where they were placed into the four wings.